From budgies to badgers, our dedicated veterinary staff help as many animals in need as possible.

 Some private vets may also offer a 24-hour service.

-If you can’t contact your own vet, find out how you can phone a vet 24 hours a day for advice.
+If you can't contact your own vet, then you can contact a vet 24 hours a day for advice through the RCVS.

 Injured and wild animals

 In addition to our hospitals and clinics, we have vets working in our wildlife centres.
 We treat injured stray and wild animals who are brought to us by members of the public or our field staff, such as inspectors and animal welfare officers.